0b01/rickyhan.com/_posts/2017-09-24-visualizing-order-book.markdown

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+**Update: Nov.
+17 2017:** All algorithms on this page have been [ported to Rust](https://github.com/rickyhan/tectonicdb/tree/master/src/lib).

 In this short post I will demonstrate how to use the order book.
 I am giving out  visualization algorithms for free.

 Visualization should lead to truth and understanding.
 There are different ways of visualizing the order book.
 We will start with the simplest one.